-Strips of rolled out pastry dough which are then carved out with cookie cutters of various sizes.
-Then, they are overlapped and adhered together with a dab of water which acts as a glue.
+These gorgeous edible roses are simply that—strips of rolled pastry dough carved out with cookie cutters of various sizes.
+They are then overlapped and adhered to with a dab of water acting as a glue.

 They’re simply one of many traditional Italian Carnival foods.